-Cornell University’s New York State Agricultural Experiment Station offers a Summer Research Scholars Program where undergraduate students can participate in exciting research projects in one of four disciplines including;
+Cornell AgriTech offers a Summer Research Scholars Program where undergraduate students can participate in exciting research projects in several disciplines including;

-- Nine week internships in conducting research in a faculty program at the Experiment Station
+- Nine week internships to conduct research in a faculty program at Cornell AgriTech

-- Gain research experience and learn about the research conducted on the Geneva campus
+- Gain research experience and learn about the diverse agriculture and food systems in New York

-- Additional programs and trips will be offered
+- Additional professional enrichment programming and field trips will be offered

-- Benefits include housing, assistance with transportation costs, and a $4,500 stipend
+- Benefits include housing and a $4,825 stipend

 The Scholar will have the opportunity to participate in other career-related activities including trips to farms, orchards, and vineyards in the area.
 Other touring opportunities will also be available, for example weekend trips to Niagara Falls, the Eastman (Kodak) House, Corning Museum of Glass, hiking in the Finger Lakes region, etc.